dmcbride/git-tools/README.md

 ## bin

 Tools that add to git in ways more complex than should be in a simple alias.
-Add this directory to your to enable.
+Add this directory to your PATH to enable.

 * git-cohist